Life Alert Medical Alert System Review 2024

 Equipment

 The Master Unit is ideal for older adults who spend most of their time around the house.
 My system came with a base unit with an emergency button, a two-way speaker, and a waterproof help pendant that can be worn as a necklace or wristband.
-The waterproof pendant works within an 800-foot range of the base unit but does not feature a two-way speakerphone itself.
+The waterproof pendant works within an 800-foot range of the base unit, but it does not feature a two-way speakerphone itself.
 If you press the pendant’s help button and the unit is too far away to pick up your voice, Life Alert’s dispatcher will call you by phone.
 If no one answers, the company will automatically dispatch paramedics to the home.
 The Master Unit also has a three-day backup battery in case of a power outage.

 Service and Monitoring